Changing your view

 Jump to Mobile

-If you are looking to change your view and navigate around the canvas, check below for how to do this for the platform you're on.
+If you are looking to navigate around the canvas, check below for how to do this for the platform you're on.

 INFORMATION: Other ways to change your view - If you want to move, scale, or rotate your canvas, see Transforming canvases.
 To frame your image or resize it, see Resizing images.